fghjorth/vkme16/README.md

 Ladd, J. M., & Lenz, G. S. (2009).
 Exploiting a rare communication shift to document the persuasive power of the news media. *American Journal of Political Science*, 53(2), 394-410.

 Larsen, M. V., Hjorth, F., Dinesen, P. & Sønderskov, K. M. (2016).
 Housing Bubbles and Support for Incumbents. *Annual Meeting of the American Political Science Association*.

+### Supplerende læsning

+Kleinberg, J., Ludwig, J., Mullainathan, S. (2016).
+[A Guide to Solving Social Problems with Machine Learning](https://hbr.org/2016/12/a-guide-to-solving-social-problems-with-machine-learning). *Harvard Business Review*.

+Stegmueller, D. (2013).
+How many countries for multilevel modeling?
+A comparison of frequentist and Bayesian approaches. *American Journal of Political Science*, 57(3), 748-761.